-You can’t beat eating outdoors when the sun is shining and we are spoilt for choice for nice places to picnic in Ireland.
-Food always seems to taste nicer when eaten ‘al fresco’!
-Here is our pick of the top picnic places in Ireland for families!
+You can’t beat eating outdoors when the sun is shining, and we are spoilt for choice for nice picnic places in Ireland for a family day out.
+Food always seems to taste nicer when eaten al fresco, doesn’t it?!

-If you’re looking for ideas for where to picnic in Cork, Noelle, mum of 3’s favourite is Fitzgeralds Park where you can take a stroll around and find a nice spot for your picnic.
+If you’re looking for ideas for where to picnic in Cork, mum-of-three Noelle says their favourite is Fitzgerald’s Park where you can take a stroll around and find a nice spot for your picnic.

 There are lovely views of the River Lee, a good playground, several interesting statues, a fountain and plenty of grassy spots.